 Find out if your land is in an NVZ

-The NVZ boundary has been drawn around whole fields, so there are no fields that are only partly in an NVZ.
+Your farm may be completely or partly in an NVZ.
+An NVZ boundary is drawn around whole fields, so there are no fields that are only partly in an NVZ.
 Restrictions apply for each field on your farm that’s in an NVZ.

 Using manufactured nitrogen fertilisers and organic manures in NVZs

-You must follow the guides on using nitrogen fertilisers in nitrate vulnerable zones and storing organic manures in nitrate vulnerable zones if your land is in an NVZ.
+If your land is in an NVZ you must follow the guidance on using nitrogen fertilisers in nitrate vulnerable zones and storing organic manures in nitrate vulnerable zones.

-You must meet all relevant cross compliance requirements to qualify for full payment under the basic payment scheme and other direct payments.
+The NVZ rules are part of the requirements for cross compliance, known as Statutory Management Requirement 1.
+You must meet all NVZ cross-compliance requirements to qualify for full payment under the Basic Payment Scheme and other direct payments.

 Inspections and enforcement